Misamis Oriental: Ethnicities and languages

 Cebuano is the primary spoken language of Misamis Oriental, with the vast majority claiming it to be their mother tongue.
 There are also sizeable speakers of Bohol dialect of Cebuano in the province.
-A unique Cebuano dialect spoken in the municipality of Jasaan is called Jasaanon. the province include the native Binukid, Higaonon, Subanon, as well as Maguindanaon and Tausug.
+A unique Cebuano dialect spoken in or around the municipality of Jasaan is called Jasaanon.
+The province include the native Binukid, Higaonon, Subanon, as well as Maguindanaon and Tausug.

 Religion

 Catholicism

 Roman Catholic Christianity predominates in the province with roughly 68% of the population.
 Other Christian denominations compose most of the minority religions that forms 9% of the population with 28% belongs to Iglesia Filipina Independiente (IFI or Aglipayan Church).

 Others

 The rest belongs to Members Church of God International (MCGI), Iglesia ni Cristo, Pentecostal church, Evangelical churches, Baptist church, United Church of Christ in the Philippines (UCCP), Seventh Day Adventist church, Episcopal church, and Presbyterian church, while Islam has a small but steadily increasing number.

 Economy

 The province is host to industries such as agricultural, forest, steel, metal, chemical, mineral, rubber and food processing.
 It is home to the 30 square kilometre PHIVIDEC Industrial Estate and the Mindanao International Container Port, all in Tagoloan.
 Del Monte Philippines, which exports pineapples all over the Asia-Pacific region, has a processing plant in Cagayan de Oro.

 On January 10, 2008, Hanjin Heavy Industries and Construction Company of South Korea inked a contract to build a $2 billion shipyard building complex at Villanueva, Misamis Oriental with the PHIVIDEC Industrial Authority.
 It is bigger than Hanjin's $1 billion shipyard complex in Subic and Olongapo which will hire 20,000 Filipinos to manufacture ship parts.
 The government declared the 441.8-hectare project site an economic zone (part of 3,000-hectare industrial estate managed by PHIVIDEC).